 - Delays in academic achievement

-    How can I help treat my child’s disorder?
+How can I help treat my child’s sensory processing disorder?

 With effective treatment provided by an occupational therapist, a child’s nervous system can develop the ability to process sensory information in an appropriate manner.
 A child with poor sensory integration skills may need to learn specific compensatory strategies to function optimally and integrate sensory input in an efficient manner.

 Our approach to sensory processing disorder at North Shore Pediatric Therapy

 At North Shore Pediatric Therapy, we tailor our therapy to meet the needs of each individual child.
 Our therapists are specially trained to provide your child with vital sensory input and experiences needed to meet the needs of his nervous system.
 Children with sensory processing disorder require individualized treatment plans adapted to motivate and empower them to reach their full potential, with the proper balance of arousal, calming and organizing activities.